wilsonmar/git-utilities/README.md

    If your home folder does not contain a folder named "git-utilities", the script will create one by Git cloning, using a Git client it first installs if there isn't one already.

+   A folder is necessary to hold additional folders such as "hooks" used by Git (if marked for install.)
+   File "mac-bash-profile.txt" contains starter entries to insert in ~/.bash_profile that is executed before MacOS opens a Terminal session.
+   Ignore the other files.

 4. Wait for the script to finish.